Making Change Stick: How to Get Mainframe Teams Onboard with New Strategies, Processes, and Tools

 This was the last piece of the puzzle in our client’s mainframe DevOps transformation.
-By developing an effective method to drive end user adoption of tools and processes, we were able to move our client’s teams through a long series of changes that were radically different from anything they had done before.
+By developing an effective method to drive end user adoption of tools and processes, and DevOps culture creation, we were able to move our client’s teams through a long series of changes that were radically different from anything they had done before.

-We will not pretend that these changes suddenly became easy and all resistance melted away — we will simply state that with this process these changes became possible, and resistance became something we could reliably, systematically overcome.
+We will not pretend that these changes suddenly became easy and all resistance melted away — we will simply state that with this process these changes became possible, the team engagement increased, and resistance became something we could reliably, systematically overcome.

 Thanks to this change management process, our client now operates an automated DevOps pipeline for their mainframe application development.
 They have modernized their mainframe function, and completed a transformation that they once worried would be impossible.
 We continue to work with them to modernize and improve additional elements of their mainframe capability, and we continue to use this change management process to drive every new solution that we propose.

 If you are interested in learning more, or in discussing how you might be able to move your own mainframe capability through a similar transformation, then reach out today.